YIT Red & Blue Light Therapy Neck Device

 Health effects

-LED Red & Blue Light Therapy Neck Device can contribute to:
+The LED Red & Blue Light Therapy Neck Device can help to:

 -

-to reduce acute and chronic inflammation of the neck and shoulders
+to reduce acute and chronic inflammation in the neck and shoulders

 -